Australian Church: Social welfare

-In 1885, soon after the church's establishment, the Social Improvement Society was founded to operate the church's charitable activities.
-In accordance with the church's anti-sectarian philosophy, the society allowed members of any religious affiliation despite its connection with the Australian Church.
-The society issued educational literature and held lectures and sermons, many of which focused on the uplift of women as a means for broader improvements to social welfare.
+In 1885, soon after the church's establishment, the Social Improvement Society was founded to coordinate the church's charitable activities.
+The society welcomed members of any religious affiliation, despite its connection to the Australian Church.
+The society issued educational literature and held lectures and sermons, many of which advocated for the uplift of women's status as a means for broader improvements to social welfare.

 In 1886 the Social Improvement Society established Melbourne's first crèche in Collingwood to provide for the childcare needs of working women with young children.
-These efforts would eventually grow into the Melbourne Crèche Society.
-In 1891, the society founded a Working Men's Club in Collingwood with support from Deakin and Higinbotham to allow working-class men to educate and improve themselves.
+These efforts eventually grew into the Melbourne Crèche Society, which opened four additional centres across Melbourne.
+In 1891 the society founded a Working Men's Club in Collingwood with support from Deakin and Higinbotham to allow working-class men to educate and improve themselves.
 The club hosted lectures, a debating club, and other educational programs.
-Strong and his wife Janet were also involved in the founding of a number of organisations that provided medical assistance to the poor, including the Convalescent Aid Society, the Melbourne District Nursing Society, and the Maternity Aid Society.
-In 1923 the church founded the Association for Mentally Defective Children and worked with the Victorian government to establish a boarding school in Travancore for children with disabilities.
+Strong and his wife Janet were also involved in the establishment of organisations that provided medical assistance to the poor, including the Convalescent Aid Society, the Melbourne District Nursing Society, and the Maternity Aid Society.

-In 1895, the Australian Church formed the Australasian Criminology Society to engage in the "study and promotion of the best methods for the treatment of criminals and the prevention of crime."
-The society advocated for the abolition of capital punishment, for the introduction of rehabilitation programs modelled on New York's Elmira Reformatory, and for the establishment of children's courts.
-Strong also founded a Melbourne branch of the Howard League for Penal Reform in 1922.
+In 1895, the Australian Church formed the Australasian Criminology Society, with the goal of engaging in the "study and promotion of the best methods for the treatment of criminals and the prevention of crime".
+The society advocated for the abolition of capital punishment, the introduction of rehabilitation programs modelled on New York's Elmira Reformatory, and the establishment of children's courts.
+Strong also formed a Melbourne branch of the Howard League for Penal Reform in 1922.

 Labour rights

-The Australian Church was heavily involved in campaigns against "sweating" or sweatshop labor.
-In 1895, several Australian Church figures, including Strong and Samuel Mauger, were involved in the founding of the National Anti-Sweating League.
-Unlike much of the era's labour rights activism, anti-sweating campaigns were dominated by middle-class Christian liberalism rather than trade unionism.
+The Australian Church was involved in campaigns against "sweating" (sweatshop labor).
+In 1895, Australian Church members, including Strong and Samuel Mauger, formed the National Anti-Sweating League.
+Unlike much of the era's labour rights activism, the anti-sweating campaigns were dominated by middle-class Christian liberalism rather than trade unionism.
 The National Anti-Sweating League organised public meetings and worked to reform labour rights legislation.
-It also issued publications praising businesses that had agreed to offer living wages, while shaming those who continued to operate as sweatshops.
-Its advocacy led to the establishment of a new board to set minimum wages in Victoria along with other labour reforms in the 1896 Factory and Shops Act.
+It also issued publications praising businesses that had agreed to offer living wages, while shaming those who continued to operate sweatshops.
+Its advocacy contributed to the establishment of a new board to set minimum wages in Victoria along with other labour reforms in the 1896 Factory and Shops Act.
 These efforts in Victoria would help to inspire Britain's Trade Boards Act (1909), which introduced the country's first boards to set minimum wages.